awesome-workshop/gitlab-cms/_episodes/07-building-image.md

 In this manner, you can build a container image even without having docker-engine installed locally.
 If your repository is public, anyone can use this image.

+With snippet above, your container images always have a tag that corresponds to the commit has of your code.
+If you want to have an image with the `latest` tag, modify your jos as follows:

 {% include links.md %}